MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 - 4885: The audit filter for Certificate Services changed
 - 4887: Certificate Services approved a certificate request and issued a certificate
 - 4888: Certificate Services denied a certificate request
-- 4890: The certificate manager settings for Certificate Services changed.
+- 4890: The certificate manager settings for Certificate Services changed
 - 4896: One or more rows have been deleted from the certificate database

-For more information, see [Configure auditing for Active Directory Certificate Services (AD CS)](../configure-windows-event-collection.md#configure-auditing-for-active-directory-certificate-services-ad-cs).
+For more information, see [Configure auditing for Active Directory Certificate Services](../configure-windows-event-collection.md#configure-auditing-for-active-directory-certificate-services).

 ### Required Microsoft Entra Connect events

-The following events are required for Microsoft Entra Connect servers:
+The following event is required for Microsoft Entra Connect servers:

 - 4624 - An account was successfully logged on

-For more information, see [Configure auditing on Microsoft Entra Connect](../configure-windows-event-collection.md#configure-auditing-for-entra-connect)
+For more information, see [Configure auditing on Microsoft Entra Connect](../configure-windows-event-collection.md#configure-auditing-for-entra-connect).

 ### Other required Windows events